ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/10_Specialties/108000 Other Specialties.md

 1. PREPARATION
    1. Protection
    1. Protect the Work and adjacent construction against damage.
 1. Installation

-## General

    1. Install each item of miscellaneous specialties in accordance with manufacturer's instructions, approved Shop Drawings and specified requirements.
 Furnish each item with required fasteners.
-   1. Replace concrete where necessary to properly receive embedded anchors.
+   3. Replace concrete where necessary to properly receive embedded anchors.
-   1. Coat Racks
+   4. Coat Racks
-   1. Anchor wall mounts to wall with toggle bolts at maximum spacing of 38 inches.
+   5. Anchor wall mounts to wall with toggle bolts at maximum spacing of 38 inches.
-   1. Utility Shelf
+   6. Utility Shelf
-   1. Anchor a utility shelf to the wall of each janitor's closet.
+   7. Anchor a utility shelf to the wall of each janitor's closet.
-   1. Vestibule Mat
+   8. Vestibule Mat
-   1. Install mat in floor recess with corrugations parallel to thresholds, edges square, straight and parallel to boundary of recess.
+   9. Install mat in floor recess with corrugations parallel to thresholds, edges square, straight and parallel to boundary of recess.
-   1. Where joints are required in large mats for ease of handling, fit the joints tight.
+   10. Where joints are required in large mats for ease of handling, fit the joints tight.
-   1. Vestibule Grating
+   11. Vestibule Grating
-   1. Install frame surface mounted in recess in concrete floor in a level and accurate plane.
+   12. Install frame surface mounted in recess in concrete floor in a level and accurate plane.
 Set grating in frame.
-   1. CLEANING
+2. CLEANING
    1. Upon completion, clean the Work in accordance with manufacturer's instructions.